gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 2. Steps

-    * No filter steps required as all jets are included.
+    * No specific filter is needed since the prompt requires the pT of all jets.
-    * Build: pT of each jet.
+    * Build: Extract the pT of all jets present in the dataset.

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * Jets:
-      * pT (needed for plotting)
+      * Jet pT (needed for plotting)

 4. Notes:
-  * Ensure to access the pT of each jet object from the dataset.
-  * No additional filtering or selection is specified, so include all jets in the histogram plot.
+  * The task is to plot the transverse momentum (pT) of all jets without any additional filtering or selection criteria.
+  * Ensure that all jets are included, irrespective of their properties or the event characteristics.
+  * The dataset mentioned contains information specific to certain processes, but no additional details have been requested in the prompt.

 </div></details>